 Sadly, menu innovation is being put on the back burner as chefs and line cooks struggle to keep up with orders and find themselves exhausted after long shifts.
 Preparing stand-out sauces and dips typically requires much more time, precision and skill than it does to prepare the foundational protein, pasta or other item they are served with.
 Consistency, both in regards to texture and repeatable quality, also becomes a concern when different chefs are at the helm.

 Pre-made sauces can offer greater value and time savings; they can also help trim costs and minimize food waste when formulated to have a longer shelf life.
-Smaller operations can take a queue from major restaurant chains that have collaborated with their ingredient suppliers to help them replace perishable ingredients like milk, cream, cheese and eggs with whey protein concentrate in their sauces.
+Smaller operations can take a queue from major restaurant chains that have collaborated with their ingredient suppliers to help them replace perishable ingredients like cream and cheese with various forms of powdered whey protein in their sauces.

 Some restaurants and foodservice establishments are concerned about “messing with the recipe” that has served them well for years.
-However, controlled studies show that, when properly formulated, the application using whey protein concentrate versus fresh dairy ingredients, eggs or starches performs as well or better than the control for taste, texture, aroma and visual appeal while offering cost and time savings.
-See how in our macaroni and cheese case study below.
+However, controlled studies show that, when properly formulated, the application using whey protein concentrate versus fresh or powdered dairy ingredients performs as well or better than the control for taste, texture, aroma and visual appeal while offering cost and time savings.

 Explore how ready-made sauces made from various forms of shelf-stable whey protein concentrates can streamline back-of-house operations and help ease the demands placed on chefs and line cooks.
 Contact the formulation experts at Grande Custom Ingredients today.